Esri/inspire_open_data/gdb-templates/data-dictionary/Buildings2D.md

 <td width="8%">String</td>
 <td width="3%">254</td>
 <td width="8%">buildingNature_1</td>
 <td width="8%">Characteristic of the building that makes it generally of interest for mappings applications.
-The characteristic may be related to the physical aspect and/or to the function of the building.
-Value from the BuildingNatureValue Codelist.</td>
+The characteristic may be related to the physical aspect and/or to the function of the building. </td>
 <td width="8%"><a href="#Domain"/></td>
 <td width="8%"/>
 <td width="8%">true</td>